+The tummy tuck, also called abdominoplasty, involves removing excess skin and fat from your stomach.
+It also helps you regain support in the abdominal muscles that become weak from age or separation.
 For many people, no matter how much exercise or dieting they do, they can’t achieve a flat and toned midsection.
 Even if you’re thin, you can have a “pooch” in the front that sticks out, is loose, or sags.
-It’s not a flattering look, especially when the rest of your body is toned and tight.
-There are common causes of this type of protrusion including:
+This is normal, and there are common causes of this type of protrusion including:

 - Previous surgery

 Tummy tuck surgery is the best way to get rid of a protruding stomach if you’re bothered by it.
 It’s also a common part of mommy makeover surgeries and can easily be combined with procedures like liposuction or breast augmentation.

 A tummy tuck should not be considered a weight loss procedure.
 It’s a good option if you’re bothered by the appearance of your stomach because of loose skin, stretched, weakened, or separated abdominal muscles, and stubborn excess fat.
 To be considered a good candidate for a tummy tuck, you should:

 - Be at a healthy and stable weight